HomeStudiosDIY/HomeStudiosDIY/README.md

 #### Guides

-Please click on the link to get all the guides I have related to UniFi.
+The links below will take you to all the guides starting with how to install Unifi on Proxmox.

 + ##### Coming Soon!!
+Guides:

+YouTube Video:

 <p align="right"><a href="#readme_top">back to top</a></p>

+## Vaultwarden
 <a id="Vaultwarden"></a>
-## Vaultwarden

 #### Overview

 An alternative server implementation of the Bitwarden Client API, written in Rust and compatible with official Bitwarden clients [disclaimer], perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

 + https://github.com/dani-garcia/vaultwarden

 #### Guides

-If you want to locally maintain you own password vault Vaultwarden is for you. this will allow you to control and do some fun automations.
+If you want to locally maintain you own password vault Vaultwarden is for you.
-The link below will take you to all the guides starting with how to install Vaultwarden on Proxmox.
-You will also find more advanced config to get get the best out of you new password manager.
+The links below will take you to all the guides starting with how to install Vaultwarden on Proxmox.
+You will also find more advanced configuration settings to get the best out of you new password manager.

 + ##### Coming Soon!!
+Guides:

+YouTube Video:

 <p align="right"><a href="#readme_top">back to top</a></p>

+## immich
 <a id="immich"></a>
-## immich

 #### Overview